-A student will be placed on academic probation following failure of a written examination, failure of a practical examination, identification of unsatisfactory clinical performance, violation of program policies/procedures or failure to demonstrate acceptable professional behaviors.
+A student will be placed on academic probation following failure of a written examination, failure of a practical examination, identification of unsatisfactory clinical performance, violation of program policies/procedures, failure to demonstrate acceptable professional behaviors or exhibiting behaviors and/or actions in the clinical setting that put patients are risk.
 The student will be provided with requirements and time frames for removal of the probationary status.
 Failure to meet the documented requirements or time frames will result in the student remaining on academic probation for the remainder of the semester and may result in failure of the course and/or dismissal from the program.